Mount Kilimanjaro summit view

 Montane Forest

 Rainy and cool.
 Dense canopy of camphor trees.
-Home to blue monkeys and colobus monkeys.
+Home to blue and colobus monkeys.

 Zone 3 (2,800–4,000m)